"Mamakho yistar": Daughter thanks mom for help with strict dad as teen groovist

 Briefly News previously reported that one dad went viral on TikTok for showing how strict he is.
 A young lady was trying to do a dance when her dad cut into the video.

-The video of the young lady entertained many, and it received over 200,000 likes.
+The video of the young lady entertained many and it received over 200K likes.
 There were thousands of people who could relate to the parenting moment.

 Source: Briefly News